larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 decorum of the community.

-The approach in this memo is intended to be consistently and fairly applied toward all IETF communication fora in a timely fashion.
-Because open participation is important, moderation must provide for transparency and appeals mechanisms, while at the same time limiting the amount of time the community must spend on disruptive behavior.
-Also, because both people and circumstances change, it is appropriate to review previous moderator actions to determine if they still apply.
+The approach in this memo is intended to be consistently and fairly applied in all IETF communication fora in a timely fashion.
+It must provide transparency while at the same time limiting the amount of time the community must spend on disruptive behavior.
+Because sometimes reasonable people can disagree, an appeals process is important.
+Because both people and circumstances change, it is appropriate to review previous moderator actions to determine if they still apply.

 The goal is explicitly **not** punishment, but maintaining an open, welcoming, non-hostile environment in which all may participate on an equal footing, regardless of their position or past contributions.

-To this end, a moderation team is given the broadest possible latitude to maintain this environment.
+To meet our goals, a moderation team is given the broadest possible latitude to maintain this environment.

 ## Conventions and Definitions